ChromiumOS-Guy/uWolf/README.md

 The setup process is straightforward:
  -  Stage 1: On your very first launch, uWolf will download necessary extensions.
 This takes a moment.
  -  Stage 2: After extensions are ready, a quick restart is needed.
 This loads the custom mobile UI to make things look right.
- -  Stage 3: Then you need to launch again (it's not a bug it's a feature)

 It is Important to note that every version update you are encouraged to clear startup cache here: about:support, if there are any problems.